White-Label/Web-Template/README.md

 ## JavaScript Library

 If you do not want to use the Angular template, or want to incorporate White Label into your already existing website, there is a JavaScript library you can use to easily communicate with the White Label API.
-This way you do not have to worry about Network requests or pagination.
+This way you do not have to worry about network requests or pagination.

-The library [can be downloaded from here](https://raw.githubusercontent.com/NoonPacific/White-Label-JS/master/lib/WhiteLabel.min.js?token=AC519TUaE8deF_cKY94Qudv--3LhEB9Dks5Xb0iVwA%3D%3D) and added to your website through a `<script>` tag.
+The library [can be downloaded here](https://raw.githubusercontent.com/NoonPacific/White-Label-JS/master/lib/WhiteLabel.min.js?token=AC519TUaE8deF_cKY94Qudv--3LhEB9Dks5Xb0iVwA%3D%3D) and added to your website through a `<script>` tag.

 ```html
 <script src="WhiteLabel.min.js"></script>